-I have had ovens in homes that were fifty degrees off or more and I could have saved myself a lot of tears and burnt dishes if I would have known that this cheap little gadget could improve the results in my cooking in a dramatic way.
+I have had ovens, in apartment rentals, that were fifty degrees off or more.
+I could have saved myself a lot of tears and burnt dishes if I would have known that this cheap little gadget could improve the results in my cooking in a dramatic way.

 Once you know that your oven temperature is correct (or how to gauge it if isn’t) try baking the eggs at 325 degrees first.

 How Should I Store My Eggs?

 Peeled hard-boiled eggs can be stored in the refrigerator in a bowl of cold water to cover for about five days (change the water daily) or in a sealed container without water (cover the eggs with damp paper towels) for the same length of time.

-We store ours in their shell since I am worried about the bacteria factor!
+We store ours in their shell since I am worried about the bacteria factor.

-Bake Hard Boiled Eggs in the Oven
+Hard Boiled Eggs In The Oven Recipe

 Recipe type: Breakfast

-Serves: 12 servings
+Serves: 12 or more servings

 - Preheat oven to 325 degrees